leonstel/leonstel.github.io/blogs/gmap5.md

 ### professor X marker

-To wrap things up one thing about the professor X marker.
+To wrap things up one last thing about the professor X marker.
 How does the professor X marker get an additional blue circle on the map?
-This will show the strength of factory function for creating markers.
+This will show the strength of using factory functions when creating markers.
 Because the professor X marker has its own factory you could easily add some specific logic to that marker.
-In this case while creating it an additional Google Circle Polygon will be added to the marker's meta data as well.
+In this case while creating it an additional Google Polygon Circle will be added to the marker's meta data as well.

 ```
 // src/app/map/markers.ts